yashas-13/arivu/README.md

 ```

 ### 4. Login credentials
-- **Admin:**
+- **Manufacturer (Admin):**
-  - Username: `admin`
+  - Username: `manufacturer`
-  - Password: `adminpass`
+  - Password: `manufacturerpass`
 - **Retailer:**
   - Username: `retailer1`
   - Password: `retailpass`

 ### 5. Registering new users
-Only admins can create retailer accounts.
+Only the manufacturer can create retailer accounts.
 Open `/register.html` while logged in as
-an admin to add new users.
+the manufacturer to add new users.
 When creating a retailer the frontend sends a special
 `admin_token` so that self-registration is blocked.

 ### 6. Features
- - Manufacturer dashboard: `/manufacturer_dashboard.html` (auto-redirect after admin login)
+ - Manufacturer dashboard: `/manufacturer_dashboard.html` (auto-redirect after manufacturer login)
 - Retailer dashboard: `/retailer_dashboard.html` (auto-redirect after retailer login)
 - Inventory, customer, and invoice management via UI
 - Download invoice PDFs and send emails (demo)